NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 \paragraph{Field: Control Variable}

 The type of variable that will be controlled.
-There are six key choices for this type of set point manager:
+There are three key choices for this type of set point manager:
 \begin{itemize}
   \item Temperature
   \item MaximumTemperature